-Rule of Thirds
+Utilizing the Rule of Thirds

 To apply the rule of thirds, imagine you’re dividing the image you see through your viewfinder into three rows and three columns, or nine equal parts.
-The inner intersections of the grid shows the four points that a viewer’s eye tends to seek out.
+The inner intersections of the grid show the four points that a viewer’s eye tends to seek out.

 In the case of portraiture, another general rule is that your subject should be on the opposite line of the direction that they’re looking in.
 If your subject is looking to their left, they should be positioned to the right of the frame.

 As photographers, we choose what to include and exclude in a frame.
-Incorporating less into a photograph can give a subject emphasis and breathing space to capture and hold a viewer’s attention.
+Incorporating less into a photograph can give a subject emphasis and breathing space to capture and hold the viewer’s attention.

 The negative space also introduces a sense of mystery.
 Where does the image end?
 Where was it taken?
 And where is the dove going?

-A more cluttered image would deliver too much information, turning an observational photograph into a casual, every-day image.
+A more cluttered image would deliver too much information, turning an observational photograph into a casual, everyday image.

 The depth of field isn’t a fixed distance.
 It changes in size depending on your camera settings.
 And depending on your subject, you may need a shallow (where only a narrow zone appears sharp) or deep (where more of the picture appears sharp) depth of field.